graphcore/poptorch/docs/user_guide/overview.rst

     :emphasize-lines: 16, 19, 22, 26
     :caption: Annotating a model directly

-In addition, :py:func:`~poptorch.BlockFunction` is a decorator which can decorate an existing function.
+In addition, you can use the :py:func:`~poptorch.BlockFunction` function decorator to place functions (containing one or more layers) onto a particular block.
+Everything within that function is placed on the IPU specified (unless overridden by a :py:class:~poptorch.Stage)

 .. literalinclude:: pipeline_simple.py
     :language: python